Are Fermented Foods Good Or Bad For You? Find Out NOW

 Aids the production and synthesis of B vitamins

 During fermentation, the naturally occurring bacteria lactobacilli promote the production of B vitamins and the synthesis of Vitamin B12, which many people are deficient in these days.
-Lactobacillus produces B vitamins like folic acid, riboflavin, niacin, thiamine, B12, and Vitamin K. It also enhances antibiotic and anti-carcinogenic properties of the food during fermentation.
+Lactobacillus produces B vitamins like folic acid, riboflavin, niacin, thiamine, B12, and Vitamin K. These nutrient boosts are among the core fermented food health benefits that directly impact your energy and cellular health.
+It also enhances antibiotic and anti-carcinogenic properties of the food during fermentation.

 Easy to digest